-1 See [BostonFed 2022].
+2 See BOS/MIT (2022).
 In phase 1, the group "created a design for a modular, extensible transaction processing system, implemented it in two distinct architectures, and evaluated their speed, throughput, and fault tolerance."
-In this initial version of "there are no intermediaries, fees, or identities outside of public keys" although these could be added in the future.
+In this initial version, "there are no intermediaries, fees, or identities outside of public keys," although these could be added in the future.
 The next phase of the project will explore alternative designs and additional functionality.

-2 This claim is not entirely fair; for examples of early investigations by Fed researchers see among others, Andolfatto (2018), Berentsen, A., and Schar, F. (2018) and Keister, T., and Sanches, D. (2019).
+3 This claim is not entirely fair.
+For examples of early investigations by Fed researchers, see, among others, Andolfatto (2018), Berentsen and Schar (2018), Keister and Sanches (2019), and Mills et al. (2018).

-3 See the lists at the site maintained by John Kiff, for example, https://kiffmeister.com/jurisdictions-where-retail-cbdc-is-being-explored/ concern.
-But overall, the topic has evolved from study towards development and, recently, implementation.4
+4 For example, see the lists at the site maintained by John Kiff-https://kiffmeister.com/jurisdictions-where-retail-cbdc-is-being-explored/-and by the Bank for International Settlements (Auer et al. (2020)